vahnshi-vs/ai-weekly-business-report-automation/README.md

 In many organizations, weekly reporting is still handled manually.
 That usually means downloading data, checking quality issues, preparing KPI summaries, writing a business update, and formatting the final report for stakeholders.

 This project automates that process from source data to final communication.
-It is designed as a beginner portfolio project, but it addresses a real-world business need: faster reporting, more consistent metrics, and less manual effort.
+It is designed as a project, but it addresses a real-world business need: faster reporting, more consistent metrics, and less manual effort.

 ## Business Problem